-- Bandpass calibration usually relies on observing a very strong source for some time; - the bandpass functions are obtained by normalizing the observed visibility spectra by their integral over frequency. - It is a priori not necessary to observe a point source, as long as its visibility can be assumed to be, on all baselines, independent on frequency in the useful bandwidth. - If there is some dependence on frequency, then one should take this into account.
+- Bandpass calibration usually relies on observing a very strong source for some time; - the bandpass functions are obtained by normalizing the observed visibility spectra by their integral over frequency. - It is a priori not necessary to observe a point source, as long as its visibility can be assumed to be, on all baselines, independent on frequency in the useful bandwidth. - If the source flux re has some dependence on frequency, then one should take this into account.